Mykyta-Harashchenko/mykyta-harashchenko.github.io/_pages/aiproject.md

 - ✅ Ensures code matches the description or task requirements
 - ✅ Helps maintain consistency and coding standards in large projects
 - ✅ Provides instant AI-powered suggestions for improvement
-- ✅ Integrates into CI/CD to provide feedback before PRs are merged

 ---